 Loch Doon Touring Caravan Park

-Loch Doon now also has touring and caravan park; this is situated just a short walk from the lochs edge giving great views of the loch and surrounding area.
-With 22 pitches, tapped water, EHU and chemical waste disposal this is a very basic site.
+Loch Doon now also has touring and caravan park; this is situated just a short walk from the edge of the loch giving great views of the loch and surrounding area.
+With 22 pitches, tapped water, EHU, and chemical waste disposal this is a very basic site.
 The site will also take tents although most pitches are hard standing.
 This would make a great base for exploring the area.
-At £15 per night per unit it won’t break the bank and the café is only 500m away for a great morning coffee.
+At £15 per night per unit, it won’t break the bank and the café is only 500m away for a great morning coffee.

 There is an area where you can hire small fishing boats and there are areas where you can enter the water with your own canoes, kayaks and such.
 Please note however that all precautions should be taken, and safety checks carried out before you enter the water.
 You should be confident in your own abilities and those with you before partaking in such activities.

 If you like walking there is plenty to keep you going in this area.
 There is Ness Glen which will take you a walk down along the route of the river to a gorge where another path will take you back to the starting point through a higher wooded area.
 The walk is only 2 miles so great for all ages.

 There are also several hills for walking in the area, these are – Craiglee Hill, Wee Hill of Craigmulloch, Shalloch-on-Minnoch, Kirriereoch, Merrick, Carlin’s Cairn, and Corserine.
 A few of these are Corbets with some stunning views down to and across the Loch.

 So, would I recommend Loch Doon for camping?